|Spring Semester II 2019 – Barcelona, Spain||$13,295||Arrive Jan. 4, 2019 – Depart April 26, 2019||BSS2|

-Language Eligibility: This program is open to all Spanish levels and to students with or without a background in Design.
+Language Eligibility: This program is open to all Spanish levels and to students with or without previous Design study/background.

 For additional eligibility requirements such as minimum GPA, click here.